Fibers add Flavor, Part II: 5d SCFTs, Gauge Theories, and Dualities: Flavor Symmetry Enhancements for

 \section{Flavor Symmetry Enhancements for \boldmath{$SU(N)_k+ 1 AS + N_{f} F$}}

 In this appendix we summary some of the known flavor symmetry enhacements of 5d gauge theories of the type $SU(N)_k+ 1 \bm{AS} + N_{f} \bm{F}$ at their UV fixed points.
-These were determined from field theoretic methods, are are contained implicitly in \cite{Yonekura:2015ksa}.
+These were determined from field theoretic methods, are contained implicitly in \cite{Yonekura:2015ksa}.
 In particular, we focus on the cases, which descend from $SU(2n)_0+ 2 \bm{AS} + 8 \bm{F}$ and $SU(2n+1)_0+ 2 \bm{AS} + 8 \bm{F}$.
 We spell these out here, in order to facilitate the comparison with the CFDs.
+These flavor symmetry enhancements are summarized in tables \ref{tab:GFsu2n1AS1}, \ref{tab:GFsu2n1AS2}, \ref{tab:GFsu(2n+1)1AS1}, \ref{tab:GFsu(2n+1)1AS2}, and \ref{tab:GFsu2n1AS3}.

 \paragraph{For $N$ even,} i.e. $N=2n$ and $n>2$ we always have that $N_f < N+4$, since $N_f \leq 8$.
 The superconformal flavor symmetry is related to the one of the theory where $ 1 \bm{AS}$ is decoupled in the following way